bombasticSlacks/Aspirant/Game/Chronicler.md

 ---
 ### Advanced
 #### Cram Session
-During meditation, you can select any one of your skills that isn’t already at 3 ranks to count as being one rank higher until the next meditation.
+During [Meditate](Telling-The-Story#Meditate), you can select any one of your skills that isn’t already at 3 ranks to count as being one rank higher until the next meditation.

 #### Contacts
 As a downtime action, you can spend a day setting up contacts in any location.
 This contact network can be queried for information and will send relevant info your way.